Saxophone & Clarinet

 Since returning to the US in 2008, Karen has performed with a range of orchestras and ensembles in the region, including the Boston Modern Orchestra Project, Cape Cod Symphony, Symphony N.H., Granite State Symphony, the Longfellow Festival Orchestra, Aliento Chamber Players, Classicopia, Vermont Virtuosi and Gateway Trio.

 Karen developed her distinctive musical sound and fluid musicality while working with legendary clarinetists Charles Russo (NYC Opera), George Pieterson (Concertgebouw), Jonathan Cohler (Boston based soloist), Michael Wayne (Boston Symphony) and Jorge Montilla (Simón Bolívar Orchestra) during her studies at Manhattan School of Music, Sweelinck Conservatory of Amsterdam, the Royal Conservatory in the Hague, and Longy School of Music in Boston.
-Currently she is pursuing a DMA at Boston University, studying with Ethan Sloan.
+Currently recently received her DMA at Boston University, studying with Ethan Sloan and David Martins.

 Her passion for making her music speak in new ways has resulted in involvement with Holocaust Memorial events through performances of Messian’s Quartet for the End of Time, and commissions of new multimedia works, focusing on issues of poverty and homelessness.